General Contact Surfaces of the Soccer Ball

 Upper Right (Upper-right Quadrant)

-Examples: Dribbling, outside of the left foot pass, inside of the right foot pass
+Examples: Dribbling, outside of the left foot pass, inside of the right foot pass; throw-in right hand

 Lower Right (Lower-right Quadrant)